Sean Pertwee: Personal life

 Pertwee married Jacqueline Jane "Jacqui" Hamilton-Smith, a make-up artist, daughter of Anthony Hamilton-Smith, on 12 June 1999 at the House of Lords.
-His wife gave birth to twins, around Christmas 2001.
-They were born prematurely; one dying four days later.
+His wife gave birth to twins, in 2001.
+They were born prematurely; one died four days later.

 Politics

 Pertwee presented a television party political broadcast on behalf of the Labour Party in the 2010 UK general election.